 When Should I Receive Benefits?

 You should expect to start receiving benefits within one or two months of receiving notice your application has been approved.
 Check your bank account if you signed up for direct deposit.
 However, if more than 90 days pass before you receive a check, you should ask your lawyer to talk to the SSA about what is going on.

 Speak with An Avondale Social Security Disability Lawyer

 If you are having a hard time obtaining disability benefits or attempting to appeal a denied claim, a dedicated Avondale Social Security Disability lawyer is here to help.
-We have many decades of combined experience helping applicants obtain the benefits they need, recovering more than $750 million in compensation for our clients.
+We have many decades of combined experience helping applicants obtain the benefits they need, recovering more than $1 billion in compensation for our clients.

 Our initial consultations are completely free and there are no upfront fees to retain our services.
 You only pay us at the very end if we help obtain disability benefits for you.
 There is no risk in calling us.

 Our phone lines are open anytime, day or night.
 1-800-706-3000 .